giellalt/lang-cor/propernouns-stems-fst-src.md

-# Cornish proper nouns !
+# Cornish proper nouns

+This file lists cornish proper nouns.
+They are directed to the same continuation lexicon.

  * **LEXICON Propernoun**
  * **Abram prop ;**